JWalk9000/hyprsnipper/README.md

 ```

 ### Reset Configuration
+If, for any reason, you wish to return to a default configuration you can run this to reset the config.
+I primarily used this for testing, but there it is if you need it.
 ```bash
 ./install.sh --reset      # Restore default settings and icons
 ```

 ## Troubleshooting

-**Window selector shows empty/wrong layout**: Ensure windows are mapped and visible in the current workspace.
+**Window selector shows empty/wrong layout**: Ensure main Hyprsnipper UI is opened on workspace you want to take the snip of.

 **Screenshots include HyprSnipper UI**: Increase `WINDOW_ANIMATION_DELAY` in settings.yaml.

 **Permission errors during install**: Check that you have write access to install directories.

-**Missing dependencies**: The installer will detect and install required packages automatically.
+**Missing dependencies**: The installer should detect and install required packages automatically, if you find something missing please let me know.

 ## Dependencies